echalkpad/the-health-guide/src/assets/docs/nutrients/nutrient-template.md

 - summary

 ## Metabolism
-- % of [Name] is absorbed if the gut is healthy.
+- % of [Name] is absorbed if the digestive system is healthy.

 [Name] absorption is enhanced by:
 - Fiber;